-This article was published on General Counsel News.
+This Advisory was published in General Counsel News.

 On January 1, 2021 the United Kingdom (UK) will officially leave the European Union (EU).
 As a result, current owners of European IP rights, in particular trademark and design rights, and those considering such rights, need to be aware of procedures that have been established for maintaining registrations and filing applications going forward.
 These new mechanisms for maintaining and obtaining registered trademarks and designs in the UK and the EU will impact owners, licensors and licensees.
 Importantly, in contrast with the impact of Brexit on trademarks and designs, Brexit will have no impact on the maintenance or filing of utility patents in Europe because, despite Brexit, the UK will remain one of the 38 member states of the European Patent Convention of 1977.